The Best Places to visit in Fort Kochi, India

 For me, the cities in Kerala were a bit of a disappointment.
-It was always the lush and green landscapes beyond that were the attraction, but the towns themselves were often an uninspiring noisy affair.
-Fort Kochi was the exception and I absolutely loved it.
+It was always the lush and green landscapes beyond the urban areas that were the attraction, but the towns themselves were uninspiring and noisy.
+Fort Kochi was the exception.

-It is a city that is is in itself a worthy destination and there are many places to visit in Fort Kochi.
-The relaxed atmosphere makes this a great place to spend a few days to learn more about Kerala’s culture and history.
+There are many places to visit in Fort Kochi.
+The relaxed atmosphere makes this a great city to spend a few days to learn more about Kerala’s culture and history.

 A short history of Fort Kochi

-After 160 years the Dutch took over and they used Cochin as the capital for the spice trade with the Dutch East India Company.
-Finally in 1795 Cochin became part of the British colonial empire till India’s independence in 1947.
+After 160 years the Dutch took over in the 17th century.
+They used Cochin as the capital for the spice trade with the Dutch East India Company.
+Finally in 1795 Cochin became part of the British empire till India’s independence in 1947.
 During the colonial period, Fort Kochi saw a significant growth in trade, commerce, and cultural exchange, which led to the development of a unique cosmopolitan culture in the area.

 Cochin now remains the commercial capital of Kerala.
 The modern part of town are the new high rise buildings of the busy business district of Ernakulam.
 On the other side of the river is the historic town of Fort Kochi that has kept much of its historic heritage alive.

 Fort Kochi still feels more like a small village than a city.
 One where the colonial architecture brings color and charm to the quiet and peaceful streets.
-The churches, palaces and forts built by the Portugese, Dutch and British are still there together with the colonial mansions of wealthy merchants.
+The churches, palaces and forts built by the Portugese, Dutch and British stand next to the colonial mansions of wealthy merchants.
 If you are interested in colonial history there are plenty of places to visit in Fort Kochi.

 The neighbourhood of Mattancherry holds some of the most important historic places to visit in Fort Kochi.
 Mattancherry was at the heart of the old spice and tea trade and one of the most multicultural parts of the city.
 Many migrant communities made Mattancherry their home and the result was a multitude of cultures, beliefs and customs.